telefonicaid/fiware-cygnus/flume/README.md

 where <branch> is "develop" if you are trying to install the latest features or "release/x.y" if you are trying to install a stable release.

 If the dependencies are included in the built Cygnus package, then nothing has to be done.
-If not, and depending on the Cygnus components you are going to use, you may need to install additional .jar files under APACHE_FLUME_HOME/plugins.d/cygnus/libext.
+If not, and depending on the Cygnus components you are going to use, you may need to install additional .jar files under `APACHE_FLUME_HOME/plugins.d/cygnus/libext/`.
 Typically, you can get the .jar file from your Maven repository (under .m2 in your user home directory) and use the `cp` command.

 In addition:

-* Observe the version of httpcomponents-core and httpcomponents-client in the pom.xml are matching the version of such packages within the Flume bundle (httpclient-4.2.1.jar and httpcore-4.2.1.jar).
+* Observe the version of `httpcomponents-core` and `httpcomponents-client` in the `pom.xml` are matching the version of such packages within the Flume bundle (`httpclient-4.2.1.jar` and `httpcore-4.2.1.jar`).
 These are not the newest versions of such packages, but trying to build the cosmos-injector with such newest libraries has shown incompatibilities with Flume's ones.
-* libthrift-0.9.1.jar must overwrite APACHE_FLUME_HOME/lib/libthrift-0.7.0.jar
+* `libthrift-0.9.1.jar` must overwrite `APACHE_FLUME_HOME/lib/libthrift-0.7.0.jar`

 ### OrionCKANSink dependencies

-These are the packages you will need to install under APACHE_FLUME_HOME/plugins.d/cygnus/libext if you did not included them in the Cygnus package:
+These are the packages you will need to install under `APACHE_FLUME_HOME/plugins.d/cygnus/libext/` **if you did not included them in the Cygnus package**:

 * json-simple-1.1.jar

 ### OrionHDFSSink dependencies

-These are the packages you will need to install under APACHE_FLUME_HOME/plugins.d/cygnus/libext if you did not included them in the Cygnus package:
+These are the packages you will need to install under `APACHE_FLUME_HOME/plugins.d/cygnus/libext/` **if you did not included them in the Cygnus package**:

 * hadoop-core-0.20.0.jar (or higher)
 * hive-exec-0.12.0.jar